rmsk2/minica/README.md

 `CRLDistributionPoint` Extension is included in the certificate which points browsers or other software to a HTTP URL where a Certificate Revocation List of the CA can be found (see below on how to set this URL and how to create a CRL).

-When a server certificate is created the certificate and its corrresponding private RSA-key will not only be returned in PKCS#12 or PFX format but also in PEM format.
+When a server certificate is created the certificate and its corresponding private RSA-key will not only be returned in PKCS#12 or PFX format but also in PEM format.
 When the option `--split` is present, then separate PEM files are created for the certificate and the key.
 The names of both files are derived from the value of the `--pem` option.
 If `--split` is not given private key and certificate are appended to each other and stored in the same file.